Minnie and Me

 If true beauty is in the eye of the beholder, then the most important observation of beauty is that it is not what you see, but how you see what you see.

-A person can choose to live in paradise in a chalet cabin in the woods and be surrounded by the most beautiful sights and sounds nature has to offer, or try to build a beautiful world through wealth and possessions.
-This might sound ridiculous, but having a termite control Los Angeles firm or one similar in mind if you consider moving to a natural log cabin is defintiely going to help you reach that paradise.
-Your mind will be at rest and you won’t have to worry about having any pest issues, cementing that paradise of observing natural beauty even more.
+A person can choose to live in paradise in a log cabin in the woods and be surrounded by the most beautiful sights and sounds nature has to offer, or try to build a beautiful world through wealth and possessions.

 For me, I cannot improve on the true beauty that nature provides.
 I am willing to be a spectator and experience the true beauty of the miracles of the world around me.